spikestats/spikestats.github.io/index.md

 ## Multi-Platform Valorant Tracker

-Spike Stats is available for download on both the App Store and Google Play, making it the ideal Valorant tracker app for both iOS and Android gamers.
+Spike Stats is available for download on both the App Store and Google Play, making it the ideal Valorant Tracker app for both iOS and Android gamers.

 ## Is Spike Stats Safe?
 Spike Stats uses <a href="https://support-developer.riotgames.com/hc/en-us/articles/22801670382739-RSO-Riot-Sign-On">Riot Sign on (RSO)</a>, Riot Games’ official authentication method.
 It exclusively accesses data via the official Valorant API, ensuring your information remains secure and confidential.